What you'll study

-You will be asked to provide a detailed personal statement expressing why you are interested in studying on the course.
+As part of the application you will be asked to provide a detailed personal statement expressing why you are interested in studying on the course.
 Your personal statement should include a summary of your academic, professional and/or life experiences.
 You should conclude by explaining what your aspirations are once you have completed the programme.

 Interview with portfolio

-- A short recorded extract of work you have directed or choreographed for stage, film or radio, or acted in (it could be a piece you may have directed/ acted in live or on Zoom)
+- A short recorded extract of work you have directed or choreographed for stage, film or radio, or acted in (it could be a piece you may have directed/ acted in live or on Zoom).

-- A sample of your creative writing (a play or a scene from a play, poems, or a short film, a review of a play or film, or anything else)
+- A sample of your creative writing (a play or a scene from a play, poems, or a short film, a review of a play or film, or anything else).

 - A short monologue or poem: the text can be an example of your own work, or can come from any play, era or poet.
 It should be a piece that you feel reflects your own interests and strengths as a performer/ theatre-maker.
 It should be no more than two minutes long, performed from memory (in English), and filmed/ recorded with you speaking direct to camera.

 If you are successful following the interview, we will ask you to prepare a creative task and presentation tailored to you as an individual.

 We offer a 5% discount on fees for our postgraduate courses for alumni who’ve completed an undergraduate course at Rose Bruford.
 Get in touch with our Admissions team on [email protected] if you’re a graduate or current undergraduate student to find out more.Funding and Financial Support

 MA 13 months MFA 24 Months